Beyond Witch Mountain: Plot

 Meanwhile, Bolt, now aware that the children have left their secret colony, sends Deranian to bring Jason to him, in an attempt to lure the children to Bolt.
 When Jason and the children are briefly separated on a shopping trip, Jason is held up at gunpoint by Deranian and Foreman and forced to drive to Bolt's estate.
 Winkie leaps out of the window of Jason's camper, and telepathically informs Tia of Jason's plight.

 Jason, meanwhile, is drugged by Bolt in an attempt to gain information about the children, and Jason inadvertently reveals that he has been in contact with the children.
 The children hitchhike their way to Bolt's estate to rescue Jason.
 Using their telekinetic powers, they cause a commotion inside the home, which allows them the opportunity to escape with Jason.
 The trio successfully escapes from Bolt in time to retrieve Gregory from a hospital, where he has been under observation.
-Tia and Tony teach Gregory about their people, and the colony of Witch Mountain, and Gregory happily agrees to be returned to his people, having already had visions of his impeding rescue.
+Tia and Tony teach Gregory about their people, and the colony of Witch Mountain, and Gregory happily agrees to be returned to his people, having already had visions of his impending rescue.

 Jason brings Tia, Tony and Gregory to the woods near Witch Mountain.
 The children begin walking towards the colony, but Tony and Tia decide that they should seek out other survivors from their world, and bring them home to Witch Mountain.
 As Gregory continues on to Witch Mountain, Tia and Tony return to Jason's camper, and Jason agrees to help them in their efforts to retrieve other survivors.